1789: Acronis Recovery for Microsoft Exchange Errors Out with "Exchange mailbox role does not exist or is disabled"

 • Local Security Policy -> Local Policies -> User Rights Assignment

-2. Contact Acronis Customer Central with reference to this article and the exported files.
+2. Contact Acronis Support with reference to this article and the exported files.

 See also Connecting to Acronis Recovery for Microsoft Exchange Agent: Known Issues.